vindarel/lisp-journey/content/pythonVSlisp.md

 the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
 We first need an AST parser.
-There was a couple for Python 2, another one for Python 3 without type annotations, eventually one emerged a couple years later, signs of an unstable language and ecosystem, more work required by the developer.
+There was a couple for Python 2, another one for Python 3 without type annotations, eventually one emerged a couple years later: these are signs of an unstable language and ecosystem, and it is more work required by the developer.
 I went the simple way by calling each function into a new Python process, which is of course too slow. [traad](https://github.com/abingham/traad) is a better project,